Samuel Brooke: Works

-In 1614 he wrote three Latin plays, which were performed before James I on his visit to the university in that year.
-The names of the plays were recorded as Scyros, Adelphe, and Melanthe.
-Adelphe derives from La Sorella by Giambattista della Porta.
-A central character in Melanthe is Nicander, the loutish heir of a rich father, who is laughed at and kicked around by the heroine Ermilla, before she finally decides to accept him as her husband.
-The play also contains a chorus of dancing satyrs.
+Between 1611 and 1615 he wrote three Latin plays, which were performed by the undergraduates of Trinity College: Adelphe, an adaptation of La Sorella by Giambattista della Porta; Scyros, an adaptation of Filli di Sciro by Guidubaldo Bonarelli; and Melanthe, a pastoral comedy performed before James I during his visit to Cambridge in March 1615.
+A central character in Melanthe is Nicander, the loutish heir of a rich father, who is mocked and teased by the shepherdess Ermilla, before she finally decides to accept him as her husband; the play also features a number of satyrs, who occasionally sing and dance.

 William Prynne in his Canterburie's Doome attacked Brooke as a disciple of William Laud, and stated that in 1630 Brooke was engaged on Arminian treatise on predestination.
 Laud encouraged him to complete this book, but afterwards declined to sanction its publication on account of a general prohibition on debating the subject.
 None of Brooke's works were printed.
 Beside the treatise already mentioned (a manuscript of the first three books of which is in the Library of Trinity College, Cambridge), he wrote a tract on the Thirty-nine Articles, and a discourse, dedicated to the Earl of Pembroke, entitled De Auxilio Divinæ Gratiæ Exercitatio theologica, nimirum: An possibile sit duos eandem habere Gratiæ Mensuram, et tamen unus convertatur et credat; alter non: e Johan. xi.
 45, 46. ("A Theological Essay on the Assistance of Divine Grace, namely: Whether it be possible for two people to have the same Measure of Grace, but that one should be converted and believe, and the other not." - from John Ch.
 XI, vs. 45-46.)
 The manuscript of this is in the Cambridge University Library.